-- A. Approval of the Stormwater Management Permit Application based upon determination that the proposed plan meets the purposes in Section 1 and the standards in Section 6 and will adequately protect the water resources of the community and is in compliance with the requirements set forth in this by-law. - B. Approval of the Stormwater Management Permit Application subject to any conditions, modifications or restrictions required by the Board or Designated Agent which will ensure that the project meets the purposes in Section 1 and the standards in Section 6 and adequately protects water resources, set forth in this by-law. - C. Disapproval of the Stormwater Management Permit Application based upon a determination that the proposed plan, as submitted, does not meet the purposes in Section 1 and the standards in 6 or adequately protect water resources, as set forth in this by-law.
+- a.
+Approval of the Stormwater Management Permit Application based upon determination that the proposed plan meets the purposes in Section 1 and the standards in Section 6 and will adequately protect the water resources of the community and is in compliance with the requirements set forth in this by-law; - b.
+Approval of the Stormwater Management Permit Application subject to any conditions, modifications or restrictions required by the Board which will ensure that the project meets the purposes in Section 1 and the standards in Section 6 and adequately protects water resources, set forth in this by-law; - c.
+Disapproval of the Stormwater Management Permit Application based upon a determination that the proposed plan, as submitted, does not meet the purposes in Section 1 and the standards in 6 or adequately protect water resources, as set forth in this by-law.

-Failure of the Designated Agent to take final action upon an Application within 90 days shall be deemed to be approval of said Application unless extended by mutual agreement.
-Upon certification by the Town Clerk that the allowed time has passed without Designated Agent action, the Designated Agent must issue a Stormwater Management Permit.
+Failure of the Board to take final action upon an Application within the time specified above shall be deemed to be approval of said Application.
+Upon certification by the Town Clerk that the allowed time has passed without Board action, the Board must issue a Stormwater Management Permit.